-This past year demonstrated the strength of TRSL on several fronts.
-One indicator of a retirement system's fiscal health is its funded level.
-TRSL's funded level now stands at 75.8%, up from 73.7% in the last fiscal year.
-At the same time, the unfunded accrued liability (UAL) continues to shrink.
-The UAL dropped from \$9.1 billion to \$8.5 billion.
-In positive news for employers, their contribution rate will decrease in Fiscal Year 2024-25 for the sixth consecutive year.
+An important indicator of TRSL's sustainability is the funded level.
+In 2010, on the heels of a global recession, the funded level stood at just 55%.
+It's now at 77.6%, up from 75.8% in the last fiscal year.
+Meanwhile, the unfunded accrued liability (UAL) dropped from \$8.5 billion to \$8 billion.
+For employers, costs continue to shrink.
+Their contribution rate will decrease in Fiscal Year 2025-26 for the seventh consecutive year.

-On the investment front, TRSL's investment returns continue to outpace peer returns despite a challenging investing climate.
-TRSL earned a 7.28% investment return (gross of fees).
-According to the Wilshire Trust Universe Comparison Service (TUCS), the system's investment returns rank in the top (best) eighth percentile of public pension funds with assets greater than \$1 billion for the 10-year period ending June 30, 2023; and for the longer 25-year period, TRSL investments rank in the top 11th percentile.
+A highly diversified investment portfolio continues to produce stable returns by tempering market volatility.
+TRSL earned a 7.7% investment return (gross of fees).
+According to the Wilshire Trust Universe Comparison Service (TUCS), the System's investment returns rank in the top (best) 19th percentile of public pension funds with assets greater than \$1 billion for the 10-year period ending June 30, 2024; and for the longer 15-year period, TRSL investments rank in the top 10th percentile.